Welcome to the Walgreens International Pharmacist Resource Center.

 What are the various steps involved in the immigration process?

-A majority of foreign national candidates are required to take the Foreign Pharmacy Graduate Equivalency Exam (FPGEE) and the Test of English as a Foreign Language (TOEFL iBT).
+In order to become a licensed pharmacist in the United States, a majority of foreign national candidates are first required to take the Foreign Pharmacy Graduate Equivalency Exam (FPGEE) and the Test of English as a Foreign Language (TOEFL iBT).
 An individual who receives a passing score on both exams will be issued an FPGEC certificate.
 If you have not taken these exams, please contact the various organizations for testing requirements.

 What type of visa classification do I need?